glenhayoge/pacific-tech-viz/README.md

 ## 🙌 Acknowledgments

-SPC & Pacific Data Hub for open access to high-quality datasets
+- SPC & Pacific Data Hub for open access to high-quality datasets

-Recharts & React Graph Gallery for powerful data visualizations
+- Recharts & React Graph Gallery for powerful data visualizations

-Vercel/Netlify for smooth deployment workflows
+- Netlify/Github for smooth deployment workflows

-🇵🇬 From the Papua New Guinea for the Pacific.
+> From the Papua New Guinea 🇵🇬 for the Pacific.
-Visualizing the digital journey to 2050.
+> Visualizing the digital journey to 2050.
+> Glen Hayoge